AlemTuzlak/react-igniter/README.md

 This generator requires you to have `axios` installed in your project directory.
 The extended api's you create require the BaseApi import to work, once you generate the BaseApi you can add new files without re-initializing the base api.
 The output will be generated to the `/api` folder.

+### **React forms**

+React forms generator supports the following features:

+- Selection between typescript/javascript versions
+- Naming the form component
+- Choosing if you want to wrap the form with a context provider
+- Output directory of the form
+- Adding a list of fields that the form will have
+- Choosing if the form should have validation or not
+- Choosing validation mode and revalidation mode

+After all these have been selected each field offers the following features:

+- Selecting the type of component (input, textarea, checkbox, radio, select)
+- If the input component is selected you can choose the subtype (email, password, url, date, datetime, text...)
+- If form is validated you can choose validation rules (required, min, max, regex, custom, minLength, maxLength)

+After all the options have been chosen the form will be generated.

 ### **React igniter configs**

 Running the config setup will generate a config file in your current project directory with default presets which allows you to skip questions in the CLI, like choosing if you want to generate js/ts each time.
 Each time a new release is out the config file will be updated accordingly and you can just update it with the command already there.